 - the "reqAnis" attribute, with the required access network information, i.e. if the feature "UeSatUeComm" feature is supported, identifier of the serving satellite of the UE.

-If the SIP INVITE request is an initial SIP INVITE request, the P-CSCF shall create a new "Individual Application Session Context" for the new SIP session with the Npcf_PolicyAuthorization_Create service operation according to clause 4.2.2.14.
+If the SIP 18X response is for an initial SIP INVITE request, the P-CSCF shall create a new "Individual Application Session Context" for the new SIP session with the Npcf_PolicyAuthorization_Create service operation according to clause 4.2.2.14.

 The terminating P-CSCF will receive the serving satellite identifier from the PCF within the Npcf_PolicyAuthorization_Notify service operation as described in clause 4.2.5.11 and compare with the serving satellite identifier received from the originating P-CSCF.
 If the two serving statellite identifiers are the same or connected with ISL(s), the terminating P-CSCF determines to active the UE-Satellite-UE communication in IMS.